alfskaar/Hydra/README.md

-## Jusf found my "MOSFET" bug.
+Just found my "MOSFET" isue.
 23.03.2024 22:45:00 this take some time. ;-) it where pulling T1 (heater 1) to 0.70 volt and give it about 60 degrees Celsius.

 ## Hydra Toolchanger